RECALL OF METFORMIN EXTENDED RELEASE

 - cause your baby to gain too much weight

-- increase your baby’s risk of developing diabetes during their lifetime
+It can also increase your baby’s risk of developing diabetes during their lifetime.

-- Over 29 million people have diabetes.
-That’s 9.3 percent of the population.
+- Over 30 million people have diabetes.
+That’s around 10 percent of the population.

 - One in four people have no idea they have diabetes.